The basics of VPN at IU

 On this page:

-To connect to the SSL VPN, see:
+For instructions on configuring Pulse Secure to connect to IU's SSL VPN, see:

 - Connecting to IU's SSL VPN for individuals and groups from a Windows or OS X workstation